WGBH-MLA/ov-deploy/docs/stack.md

 # About the Stack

-Open Vault is deployed as a number of seperate services, built into `docker` images.
+Open Vault is deployed as a number of separate services, built into `docker` images.

 [Development](/dev) is done with `docker compose`